Former aide to Prince Charles steps down over cash-for-honors scandal - Local News 8

 The Sunday Times reported Mahfouz — who denies any wrongdoing — was seeking numerous honorary roles to bolster his application for British citizenship through the “golden visa” for investment program.

 CNN has reached out to Mahfouz for comment.
 CNN also tried to reach Fawcett through the Prince’s Foundation.
-Queries to Buckingham Palace were redirected to Clarence House, which were in turn referred to the Prince’s Foundation.
+Queries to Buckingham Palace were redirected to Clarence House.

+A Clarence House spokesperson told CNN on Monday that Prince Charles has “no knowledge” of the allegations, after the UK’s Metropolitan police said it was investigating the controversy.

+“The Prince of Wales has no knowledge of the alleged offer of honors or British citizenship on the basis of donation to his charities and fully supports the investigation now underway by The Prince’s Foundation,” the spokesperson said.

 The Prince’s Foundation is an umbrella organization for a number of Charles’ charitable projects, based at the historic Dumfries House estate in Scotland, which is used as a center for education and training and champions sustainable living.